Chocolate :: Raw, Healthy Goodness

 It's good to try new things, especially if you're focused on creating a healthier lifestyle for yourself or your family!
-I'm not a fan of punishing and restrictive diets and food plans, however many are now being told that they must eliminate gluten, added sugar and dairy, because of health concerns and food sensitivities.
-If this is the case for you, I believe that you'll be happier and more successful if you find ways to continue to enjoy eating by finding creative ways to work around problem foods that contribute to autoimmune problems, inflammation and other health concerns.
+Many are now being told that they must eliminate gluten, excess carbs, added sugar and dairy, because of health concerns and food sensitivities.
+If this is the case for you, I believe that you'll be happier and more successful if you find ways to continue enjoying food by finding creative ways to eat, and avoid foods that contribute to autoimmune problems, inflammation and other health concerns.
 Restriction tends to be a recipe for relapse.

-What to do?
 Healthy, raw fats like coconut oil and avocado helps your body manage sugar better.
-We get the pleasant experience of sweet, with significantly less crash.
+We get the pleasant experience of sweet, with significantly less "crash."
 Nature's exquisite elixir honey, in addition to raw cacao, both contain an abundance of B-vitamins, antioxidants and essential minerals--all natural immune system boosters.
-Your body will bless you with stable blood sugar and reduced inflammation--both supporting enhanced mental health including help with depression and anxiety.
-Enjoy these "guilt-free" and very satisfying, healthy raw and yummy desserts.
+Enjoy this "guilt-free" and very satisfying, healthy raw and yummy desserts.

 Raw Chocolate Avocado Mousse:

 - 4 heaping tablespoons of raw cocoa powder (I like Navitas)

 - About 8 medjool dates (depends on desired sweetness)

 - Some water until you get a consistency that appeals to you

 - Extras: peppermint extract, coffee, cardamom, fresh coconut, orange extract, cayenne, cinnamon, banana, peanut butter